Mārtanda

-Martanda (मार्तंड) in Hinduism is the eighth and last of the Vedic solar deities called Adityas.
+Martanda (मार्तण्ड) in Hinduism is the eighth and last of the Vedic solar deities called Adityas.
 He is known as an Aditya by virtue of being born to Aditi.

 Etymology

 Mârtânda is etymologically derived from mârta, meaning “dead or undeveloped” (a word connected with mrita, the past participle of mri, "to die") and ânda, "an egg or a bird".
 The name denotes a dead sun, or a sun that has sunk below the horizon.

 Mentions

 Martand Sun temple, built in 8th-century CE in Anantnag, Jammu and Kashmir is dedicated to Mārtanda.

 Book 10, Hymn 72 of the Rigveda has the following verse:

 Eight are the Sons of Aditi who from her body sprang to life.

 With seven she went to meet the Gods she cast Martanda far away.